-In this portfolio, I present photographs made with my own digital solarization technique.
-It respects the constraints of the original solarization technique developed a century ago and made popular by Man Ray.
-It is limited to the addition of white light during the development of an image, resulting in proper reversal of positive to negative spaces in the photographs.
-Although pseudo-solarization filters exist in commercial post-processing software, I developed my own technique from scratch to better respect the original approach of the film days.
+In this portfolio, I present photographs made with my own digital technique inspired by the original solarization technique developed a century ago and made popular by Man Ray.
+It reverses positive to negative spaces in the photographs.
+Although pseudo-solarization filters exist in commercial post-processing software, I developed my own technique from scratch to better control the results.

-While solarization is a marginal technique traditionally used in B&W with portraits and nudes, I use it for landscapes both in color and B&W. A very rare combination.
+While solarization is a marginal technique traditionally used in B&W with portraits and nudes, I use my adaptation for landscapes both in color and B&W. A very rare combination.